SerenityOS/serenity/Base/usr/share/man/man8/useradd.md

 ## Description

-This program uses adds a new user to the system.
+This program adds a new user to the system.

 By default, the user will be added to the **users** group (which has a GID of 100).